H-Gelender/GAN_Histology/README.md

 **Configuration du Générateur:** Configurez les paramètres du générateur selon vos besoins, tels que la taille de l'image en entrée, le nombre de couches, etc.

 **Entraînement du Générateur:** Entraînez le générateur en utilisant le dataset préparé.
 Surveillez les métriques d'entraînement telles que la perte du générateur et du discriminateur.

+## **GAN Project for Histology**
+This project aims to improve skills in creating Generative Adversarial Networks (GANs) for medical histology.
+The objective is to develop a data generator that can produce realistic histological images from a limited dataset.
+This approach is particularly relevant for generating histological images of rare diseases where the datasets are often limited.

+## Features
+Creation of Dataset from Histological Slides: The code provides tools to create a dataset from histological slides.
+This allows for the collection of data necessary for training the generator.
+Training a Data Generator: The project includes features for training a data generator using the GAN architecture.
+The generator is capable of producing realistic histological images from the created dataset.

+## Usage
+**Creating the Dataset:** Use the provided tools to create a dataset from histological slides.

+**Configuring the Generator:** Configure the generator parameters according to your needs, such as the size of the input image, number of layers, etc.

+**Training the Generator:** Train the generator using the prepared dataset.
+Monitor training metrics such as the generator and discriminator loss.